 - Wholewheat pasta

 Did you know?
-Many vegan foods are deficient in one or more essential amino acids, especially lysine.
+Some vegan foods are deficient in one or more essential amino acids, especially lysine.
 But quinoa is an exception to this rule and contains a complete essential amino acid profile.
 It’s a great source of plant-based protein.

 Cooking oils

-Oil is a part of most recipes; and as you’ll be doing lots of vegan cooking from scratch, it should be a staple on your new vegan shopping list.
+Oil is a part of most recipes; and as you’ll be doing lots of vegan cooking from scratch, it should be a staple on your starter vegan shopping list.

 Most oils are naturally vegan, but they’re not created equally when it comes to health.
 Vegetable oils and sunflower oils are highly refined and processed, meaning they can lack both flavour and nutrition.